-- If a NAS device is paired with a backup software such as Acronis Cyber Protect (formerly Acronis Cyber Backup), further data security processes can be implemented.
+- If a NAS device is paired with backup software such as Acronis Cyber Protect (formerly Acronis Cyber Backup), further data security processes can be implemented.

-Uses for NAS systems
+Uses for NAS

-NAS system as data storage
+NAS as data storage

-NAS system as media archive
+NAS as media archive

-A NAS system is usually connected to the router so that all members of the network have access to the data from anywhere.
-This means that you can use a NAS server as a cloud as well.
-Because the NAS data backup also takes place over the Internet.
-Thus, a NAS system presents a good alternative to conventional clouds such as Google Drive, OneDrive or Apple's iCloud.
-Not only do companies benefit from such a solution, but also families who can, for example, backup their holiday photos immediately with the NAS backup system.
+A NAS device is usually connected to the router so all network members can access the data anywhere.
+Like a standard full cloud backup service, NAS data backup also takes place over the Internet.
+This means that you can use a NAS server as cloud storage as well.
+Thus, a full NAS cloud backup system presents an excellent alternative to conventional cloud storage such as Google Drive, OneDrive, or Apple's iCloud.
+Companies benefit from such a solution, and families can, for example, back up their holiday photos immediately with the NAS cloud backup system.

 Interfaces to the NAS backup system

 NAS backup systems are usually connected to the network via Ethernet and TCP/IP.
-Due to the special construction methods, NAS devices can be used over several interfaces.
+Due to the unique construction methods, NAS devices can be used over several interfaces.
 However, software architectures such as SAP require additional NAS implementations, as multiple file accesses are performed here.

-Pros and Cons of NAS Backups
+Pros and cons of NAS backup

 - They can handle large amounts of data, as NAS devices can be backed up with additional hard disks.